Noodle: Europe

 In the 1st century BCE, Horace wrote of fried sheets of dough called lagana.
-However, the cooking method doesn't correspond to the current definition of either a fresh or dry pasta product.
+However, the cooking method does not correspond to the current definition of either a fresh or dry pasta product.

 Italy

-The first concrete information on pasta products in Italy dates to the 13th or 14th centuries.
+The first concrete information on pasta products in Italy dates back to the Etruscan civilization, the Testaroli.
+The first noodles will only appear much later, in the 10th or 11th centuries, and there is a popular legend about Marco Polo bringing the first pasta back from China.
+Modern historians do not give much credibility to the story and rather believe the first noodles were imported earlier from the Arabs, in a form called rishta.
 Pasta has taken on a variety of shapes, often based on regional specializations.

 Germany

 In Germany, documents dating from 1725 mention Spätzle.
 Medieval illustrations are believed to place this noodle at an even earlier date.